danialafjeh/Project-2-Online-Restaurant-Website/README.md

 💻 All Backend Logic Implemented by Me
 Only the design template is external — every backend feature, logic, and behavior is fully coded by myself.

-* NOTE : The language of the website is completely in Persian.